An in-depth report on the causes, diagnosis, treatment, and prevention of ovarian cancer.

 - Tubal ligation (tying fallopian tubes) or hysterectomy (removal of uterus) after childbearing

-- Bilateral salpingo-oophorectomy surgery (removal of both ovaries and fallopian tubes) for women with BRCA genetic mutations who are at high risk for ovarian cancer
+- Bilateral salpingo-oophorectomy surgery (removal of both ovaries and fallopian tubes) for women with BRCA and other genetic mutations who are at high risk for ovarian cancer

 BRCA Genetic Mutations

 Guidelines from the United States Preventive Service Task Force recommend screening for BRCA genetic mutations in women whose family history suggests a high risk for ovarian cancer.
 Mutations in the genes called BRCA1 and BRCA2 are among the strongest risk factors for ovarian and breast cancers.
-Women who do not have risk factors do not need to be screened.
+Women who do not have risk factors do not need to be screened for these gene mutations, but are still at risk of developing ovarian cancer.

 If you are at risk, you may be referred to a genetic counselor who can review your history and discuss with you whether you should be tested for these genetic mutations.